Skip to content

 All core courses must be completed with a B- or better.

 The general program provides broad, general training in economics and offers great flexibility in the program of study.
-Work with a faculty adviser to design 30 hours of course work.
+Work with a faculty advisor to design 30 hours of course work.

-Must complete 5-6 electives depending on project or thesis.
+Must complete 6 electives (or 5 electives for a thesis-degree).
 Select electives from the list below.
-Substitutions allowed upon approval from Supervisory Committee Chair.
+Substitutions allowed upon approval from Supervisory Committee Chair or Master's Program Director (if the Committee Chair is not yet selected).

-ECON 6050 John Maynard Keynes ECON 6260 Energy Policy Options for Utah ECON 6461 Topics in Latin American Econ History & Dev
+ECON 6050 Keynes Economics ECON 6330 Game Theory ECON 6461 Topics in Latin American Econ History & Dev

-ECON 6060 History of Economic Doctrines ECON 6300 Public Finance ECON 6470 Industrialization & Econ Dev American Case
+ECON 6060 History of Economic Doctrines ECON 6340 Economics, Consulting, and the Law ECON 6470 Industrialization & Econ Dev American Case

 ECON 6080 Marxian Economics